Trusted WordPress tutorials, when you need them most.

 Manage DNS records in Network Solutions

-From here, you need to delete the DNS CNAME records you added to point to Blogger.
+From here, you need to delete any CNAME and A records you added to point to Blogger.

 Deleting A records in Network Solutions